Growing Corn Is A Major Contributor To Air Pollution, Study Finds

 Hill estimates that air quality-related health damages cost $39 billion annually.
 The top five corn-producing states — Iowa, Illinois, Nebraska, Minnesota and Indiana — bore 54 percent of the deaths associated with air pollution caused by corn production.

-But in areas with lower yield, or that were closer to major cities, the per-bushel health damages of corn actually exceed its market price.
+But in areas with lower yields or that were closer to major cities, the per-bushel health damages of corn actually exceed its market price.

-"That suggests that in many parts of the U.S." — parts of the Eastern seaboard, the South and near some large, urban areas — "producing corn is more damaging than the economic benefit it provides," says Hill.
+"That suggests that in many parts of the U.S." — parts of the Eastern Seaboard, the South and near some large, urban areas — "producing corn is more damaging than the economic benefit it provides," says Hill.

 Bauer was surprised at how low the premature death numbers were.
 "I think if you did this study in Europe, for example, where higher densities of people live closer to farms, you'd get much higher numbers," she said.

-The total contribution of corn to air pollution is likely higher, according to Hill, as this study didn't consider what was done with the corn after it gets produced.
+The total contribution of corn to air pollution is likely higher, according to Hill, as this study didn't consider what is done with the corn after it gets produced.
 Much of the corn produced in the U.S. goes to feed livestock, which has its own contributions to air pollution.

-Hill says that reconsidering where corn is grown, or changing fertilizer practices, could mitigate the harmful consequences of corn production.
+Hill says that reconsidering where corn is grown or changing fertilizer practices could mitigate the harmful consequences of corn production.
 Injecting nitrogen-based fertilizers into the ground, for example, leaks less ammonia into the atmosphere than surface application.

 More broadly, Hill hopes his work can help people make more informed decisions about what we eat.

-"What we eat affects not only our health, but the health of others," he says.
+"What we eat affects not only our health but the health of others," he says.
 "Of course we need to eat.
 But is corn, or the livestock we feed corn, the best thing to eat?"